yangfan-hu/Fast-SNN/README.md

 ### CIFAR-10

 #### Architectures
 For network architectures, we currently support AlexNet, VGG11 (in 'CIFAR10'), ResNet-20/32/44/56/110 (in 'CIFAR-10'), and [ResNet-18](https://github.com/Gus-Lab/temporal_efficient_training) (in 'CIFAR10_resnet18').
 For AlexNet, VGG11, and ResNet-20/32/44/56/110, we quantize both weights and activations.
-For ResNet-18, we quantize just activations.
+For ResNet-18, we quantize activations.

 #### Dataset
 By default, the dataset is supposed to be in a 'data' folder at the same lavel of 'main.py'